smk762/pos64staker/README.md

 Please specify the size of UTXOs:10
 Please specify the amount of UTXOs to send to each segid:10
 ```
 Please take note of what this is actually asking for.
 The above example will send 6400 coins total.
-It will send 100 coins in 10 UTXOs to each of the 64 segids.
+It will send 10 coins in 10 UTXOs to each of the 64 segids.
 Will throw error if your entered amounts are more than your balance.
-Will tell you how much avalible you have for each segid.
+Will tell you how much available you have for each segid.

 You now need to start the daemon with -blocknotify and -pubkey set.

 Fetch a pubkey from your `list.json` and place it in your start command.
+The contents of list.json is structured as
+`[segid,pubkey, privkey,Radd]`

 For example:

 `./komodod -ac_name=CFEK -ac_supply=1000000 -ac_reward=10000000000 -ac_cc=2 -ac_staked=50 -addnode=195.201.20.230 -addnode=195.201.137.5  -pubkey=0367e6b61a60f9fe6748c27f40d0afe1681ec2cc125be51d47dad35955fab3ba3b '-blocknotify=/home/<USER>/pos64staker/staker.py %s CFEK'`